LouisLecouturier/Toxic-comments-analysis/README.md

 ## Installation

-We are using glove embeddings, you can download them from the following link: https://nlp.stanford.edu/projects/glove/ put the file glove.6B.100d.txt and others in a `GloVe` folder.
+We are using glove embeddings, you can download them from the following link: https://nlp.stanford.edu/projects/glove/ put the file glove.6B.100d.txt and others in the `datasets` folder.

 ## Data
 We are using the Jigsaw dataset, you can download it from the following link: